Pnlvfx/node-whisper/README.md

     console.log("Transcriptions:", data); // all the selected files paths (default: json, tsv, srt, txt, vtt) const content = await data.json.getContent();
     console.log(content); // the content of the file
-    //or if you provide all output_format
-    const contents = await whisper.readAllFiles(data);
+    // or if you provide all output_format and you want to read them all at once const contents = await whisper.readAllFiles(data);
     console.log(contents); // all the returned files parsed } catch (error) {